iutools/iutools/doc/test-plan.md

 Progress wheel etc.
 - Submit a search and check that
-  - progress wheel is displayed
+  - progress wheel is displayed in the Search form
   - search button is disabled
   - when search is done, wheel disappears and butto is re-enabled
+- Click on a word
+  - Make sure the progress wheel is displayed in the Word Entry window

 Min-max-Drag word entry window
 - Make sure you can minimimize, maximize and drag the word entry window